• Privacy and Disclosure Policy

 Psalm 119:65-66, NIV 84

-But Jesus threw those traditions out the window.
-He had many women followers (Luke 8:1-3), and He taught women, considering them capable of learning and understanding His truth (Luke 10:38-42).
+But Jesus countered those cultural traditions.
+He had many women followers (Luke 8:1-3), and He taught women, considering them capable of learning and understanding His truth (Luke 10:38-42, John 4).

 Thirst for Truth